rbardenet/subjective-fits/README.md

 There are several ways to do be a statistician, that is, to use data and models to make decisions in the presence of uncertainty.
 In this project, we demonstrate how various schools would solve the simplest task: fitting a Gaussian.

-### Run on Colab
-Google now offers a jupyter notebook service that allows you to run the code without installing anything locally.

 ### Install from sources

 Clone this repository